-The following chapter sets out three country case studies: (i) Zimbabwe, exemplifying a case of programme MIS that was designed to act as a Social Registry.
-Interestingly, the Zimbabwe cash transfer design bears close resemblance to neighbouring Zambia's and Malawi's social cash transfer schemes. (ii) Kenya, highlighting the use of an Integrated Beneficiary Registry set up to consolidate information on five national social assistance programmes; and (iii) South Africa, illustrating the role of an integrated MIS serving a number of national schemes.
+The following chapter sets out three country case studies from sub-Saharan Africa: (i) Zimbabwe, exemplifying a case of programme MIS that was designed to act as a Social Registry.
+Interestingly, the Zimbabwe cash transfer design bears a close resemblance to neighbouring Zambia's and Malawi's social cash transfer schemes. (ii) Kenya, highlighting the use of an Integrated Recipient Registry set up to consolidate information on five national social assistance programmes; and (iii) South Africa, illustrating the role of an integrated MIS serving several national schemes.